larsrc a year ago

 I guess the `_vars` notation is shorthand for stutter.
 Anyone know where I can learn more?

-• sriram_malhar 8 months ago
+• sriram_malhar a year ago

 No, it doesn’t matter.
 All paths are explored

-justanotheratom 8 months ago
+justanotheratom a year ago

 TLA - now this is something I could use a coding copilot for..